o3de/o3de.org/content/docs/user-guide/settings/settings-registry-override-query-command-line.md

     1. [Example - Retrieving all command line values stored within the Settings Registry](#example-query-command-line-values)

 <a id="overwriting-settings-registry-regset"></a>
-Overriding the Settings Registry via the "--regset" option
+Overriding the Settings Registry using the "--regset" option
 ===

 Any value within the Settings Registry can be overridden by specifying the json pointer path and the new value to set by using the "--regset" option.